 4100 South University Boulevard

 Denver, Colorado 80210

 Bradmar Tudor Manor can be found in a large and exclusive, well-to-do, sparsely populated area in the countryside, outside the city in Denver, Colorado.
-The Manor is located at the end of a long road, that is lined with giant cottonwood trees.
+The Manor is located at the end of a long road, lined with giant cottonwood trees.
 It is privately owned, so respect the owner’s privacy.

 Our Haunted Paranormal Stories are Written by Julie Carr